Eduardo Hurtado: Major League Soccer

 Hurtado was one of the early stars of Major League Soccer (MLS).
 In 1996, the league's first year, he finished second in goals, scoring 21 for the Los Angeles Galaxy.
-He added three in the playoffs as Galaxy fell short in the MLS Cup final and was named to the MLS Best XI after the season.
-After only eight goals in 1997, Hurtado was traded to the MetroStars two games into the 1998 season and finished the year with 11 goals and 15 assists (10 and 14 of those for the Metros), plus added a goal in the playoffs.
+He scored three goals in the playoffs as the Galaxy fell short in the MLS Cup final and he was named to the MLS Best XI at the end of the season.
+After only scoring eight goals in 1997, Hurtado was traded to the MetroStars after two games into the 1998 season and finished the year with 11 goals and 15 assists (10 and 14 of those for the Metros), plus a goal in the playoffs.

-And then 1999 came.
-After scoring two goals in the Metro season opener, Hurtado scored just five the rest of the way.
-Playing for one of the worst teams in league history, he was the epitome of everything wrong with the squad, missing easy sitters and empty nets game after game.
+After scoring two goals in the Metro season opener in 1999, Hurtado scored just five goals throughout the rest of the season.
+Playing for one of the worst teams in league history, he was criticized for missing easy goalscoring chances game after game.
 El Tanque became known as El Tanque, and the Metros let him go on waivers after the season.
-The New England Revolution picked him up, but he only lasted three goalless games there before getting his release.
+The New England Revolution picked him up, but he only lasted three goalless games there before getting released.

 Post-MLS Career

 Since his departure from MLS, Hurtado played for Liga Deportiva Universitaria, Argentinos Juniors, and then Hibernian, where he joined international teammate Ulises De La Cruz.
 Hurtado's spell with Hibernian was an unhappy one, as he was signed by Alex McLeish, who soon left the club to join Rangers.
 Hurtado was ineffective and was given a free transfer by Bobby Williamson.

 He then played for Barcelona S.C., El Nacional, the team of Universidad de Concepción, and Audaz Octubrino from Machala.
 In 2004, he came back to the United States to play indoor soccer, signing with the Cleveland Force of the MISL in December.
-However, he couldn't adjust to the indoor game and was released in less than a month, returning to Ecuador to play for Olmedo, in 2006, he played for the 2nd Division club Norte America.
+However, he couldn't adjust to the indoor game and was released in less than a month, returning to Ecuador to play for Olmedo.
+In 2006, he played for the 2nd Division club C.S.
+Norte América.

 He surprisingly announced that he would transfer to Colombian football to sign for the 1st Division Club Deportivo Pereira.
 The Recordman said: "I feel like I'm 20 years old, I want to score in Colombia" in an interview with a local TV.

 In 2008, he played in San Camilo of the Ecuadorian Second Division.

 Finally, he decided to play his final season at 40 years old with the oldest team in Ecuador, Club Sport Patria, in the Second Division.